NI to repeat 'hunger' from record win

 "Complacency is something that we are very conscious of," said Hamilton.

-"By no means was it an easy game, but we were hungry for it and we were aggressive.
+She added: "By no means was it an easy game, but we were hungry for it and we were aggressive.
 That is why we scored those 11 goals, it was pure hunger and desire.

-"We are used to being underdogs and we know what it is like to be on the flip side where there is no expectation - it means you can play with no fear."
+"We are used to being underdogs and we know what it is like to be on the flip side where there is no expectation.
+It means you can play with no fear."

 - Healy sent Furness 'really nice message' after midfielder equalled NI goals record